 Hirsch Solutions, Inc. represents the most solid equipment in the industry and what we use to do impressive work and what we use to make money day after day and year after year.

 Brother- If you are working with smaller quantities of shirts the Brother DTG does a great job.
 They are solid machines and very affordable to purchase, great for on demand printing and you can even use them to create your own DTF transfers.

 Seit – Incredible laser systems, either in a bridge form for large embroidery machines, or a unit that is very affordable on a single head embroidery machine.

-Tajima – I have run Tajima embroidery machines for 15 years.
+Tajima – We have run Tajima embroidery machines for 15 years.
 They run all day every day and out produce all other machines.
 Whether sewing hats or flats they run and run and run.
 They were always solid, but the new machines are even more accurate and more consistent and it makes them even faster at getting work done even when they run at the same “speed.”
 These are the most solid workhorses of the embroidery industry.
 We have a new eight head that absolutely flies through any work we put on it, with incredibly low labor costs with the auto trimming.
 Our new machine has the easiest foot adjustment, and suddenly puff embroidery is a profit center not a bottleneck.
 Big machines from them are great, and they sell a ton of single heads now as well, and have some amazing automation possibilities for personalization and work flow.